sbslee/fuc/docs/cli.rst

                  format chrom:start-end and be a half-open interval with (start, end].
 This means, for example, chr1:100-103 will extract positions 101, 102, and 103.
-Alternatively, you can provide a BED file (zipped or unzipped) to speciy regions.
+Alternatively, you can provide a BED file (zipped or unzipped) to specify regions.

    Optional arguments:
      -h, --help  Show this help message and exit.